User37som/libbitcoin/bx-fetch-height.md

 general.wait = 10000
 server.url = tcp://obelisk.unsystem.net:9091
 ```
-The timeout has been increased to 10 seconds.
+The `wait' period has been increased to `10000` milliseconds.
 The `server.url` value will be overridden by each command below.
 The `testnet` setting doesn't affect these calls.
 ```sh
 $ servers.bat
 ```